 Disable Rounded Corners in Windows 11

-Although it is currently not possible to fully revert Windows 11 back to the look of Windows 10, you can certainly change certain elements that can give you the feel of Windows 10.
-For instance, you can disable the rounded corners in Windows 11 and make them look sharp with corners as seen in Windows 10.
+Although it is not currently possible to fully revert Windows 11 to the Windows 10 look, you can change certain elements to give you the Windows 10 feel.
+For instance, you can disable rounded corners in Windows 11 and make them look sharp, as in Windows 10.

 - Download Win11DisableRoundedCorners from the GitHub page.